-Vegetation: Timber, brush and heavy, downed wood from 2004 Nuttall Complex fire.
+Vegetation: Timber, brush and heavy, downed timber from 2004 Nuttall Complex.

-Resources Assigned: Engines 4, Crews 4, Helicopters 1, Dozer 1, Excavator 1 and Miscellaneous Overhead
+Resources Assigned 234 persons: Engines 11, Crews 6, Helicopters 3, Dozer 2, and Miscellaneous Overhead

-Incident Commander: Ricky Cox / Rich Sack trainee with the Gila/Las Cruces Type 3 Team
+Incident Commander: Ricky Cox / Rich Sack (t) with the Gila/Las Cruces Type 3 Team

-The public is encouraged to find out more at the community meeting planned for Monday June 12 at 7:00 p.m. at the Graham County General Services Office, 921 Thatcher Blvd.
-Safford, Arizona.
+PUBLIC MEETING: A community meeting is planned today at 7:00 p.m. at the Graham County General Services Office located at 921 Thatcher Blvd., Safford, AZ.

-Temporary flight restrictions are in effect over the fire area, and remains in place until further notice.
-This restriction includes “drones” or unmanned aerial vehicles.
+Temporary flight restrictions remain in effect until further notice.
+This restriction includes “drones” or any unmanned aerial vehicles.
 The public is reminded that “If you fly, we can’t!”

-Fire Restrictions: Stage 1 restrictions are in effect on the Coronado National Forest.
+Fire Restrictions: Stage 1 fire restrictions are in effect on the Coronado National Forest.

-For updates please see the Coronado National Forest Facebook page at http://facebook.com/CoronadoNF and/or Inciweb at https://inciweb.nwcg.gov
+For updates, please see Coronado National Forest Facebook page at http://facebook.com/CoronadoNF and/or Inciweb at https://inciweb.nwcg.gov